-Pioneer Valley Local First, formerly known as Pioneer Valley Business Alliance for Local Living Economies (PV BALLE), is one of 80 BALLE Networks through out North America.
-We are a volunteer run organization, working since 2001 to encourage people in Western Massachusetts to Think local First so that they buy and bank local first.
+Pioneer Valley Local First (PVLF), formerly known as Pioneer Valley Business Alliance for Local Living Economies (PV BALLE), is a founding member of BALLE.
+There are some 80 or so networks throughout North America.
+We are a membership-based organization, working since 2001, to encourage people in Western Massachusetts to think local first so that they buy and bank local first.
+In 2014, we became a member of AMIBA, the American Independent Business Alliance: another great organization doing important work benefitting scores of local, independent businesses and bolstering local economies across the United States.

 The eight projects we are working on include: